oktupol/sebastianwie.land/assets/content/exporting-emails.md

 # How to Export E-mails as .Eml File?

-Exporting E-mails as .eml file is easiest if you are on a desktop computer.
+Exporting e-mails as .eml file is easiest if you are on a desktop computer.

 ### Using Apple Mail